fastice/GrIMPTools/README.md

     conda activate greenlandMapping
     jupyter lab

-It the libraries don't open once the notebook is open, check that the greenlandMapping kernel is selected from the pulldown in the upper right corner of the screen.
+It the libraries don't load once the notebook starts to run, check that the **greenlandMapping** kernel is selected from the pulldown in the upper right corner of the screen.

-The code in these notebooks requires two code from three repositories: [GrIMPfunc](https://github.com/fastice/GrIMPfunc), [nisardev](https://github.com/fastice/nisardev), and [grimpqgis](https://github.com/fastice/grimpqgis).
+The code in these notebooks requires two code from three repositories: [grimpfunc](https://github.com/fastice/GrIMPfunc), [nisardev](https://github.com/fastice/nisardev), and [grimpqgis](https://github.com/fastice/grimpqgis).
 The latter is needed only for the
 [qgisRremoteNotebook.ipynb](https://github.com/fastice/GrIMPNotebooks/blob/master/qgisRemoteNotebook.ipynb) notebook.
-These packages are installed automatically with conda install described above.
+These packages are installed automatically with the conda install described above.
+Otherwise, they can be pip installed directly from their respective github repos (pip >= v22.0.3).

 ## [GrIMPNoteBooks](https://github.com/fastice/GrIMPNotebooks) [![Binder](https://gesis.mybinder.org/badge_logo.svg)](https://gesis.mybinder.org/v2/gh/fastice/GrIMPNotebooks/HEAD?urlpath=lab)